Policy Number: VI-4.00(A)

 V. Naming Procedures

-- Requests for the Philanthropic or Honorific Naming of Facilities and Programs require the submission of a formal proposal to the relevant administrator.
+- Requests for the Philanthropic or Honorific Naming of Facilities and Programs require the submission of a formal proposal to the responsible official.

 - The proposal should include the Namesake’s name and relationship to the University, if applicable.